 A Common Man's View of Stock Market Investments

-Most stock markets have peaked across the world with valuations looking expensive.
-A correction looks imminent for markets across the globe.
+When stock markets peak across the world, valuations look expensive.
+Corrections will look imminent for peak markets across the globe.
 The correction could be about fifteen percent from the peak levels or even as bad as fifty percent.
 It is difficult to predict how much the markets will go down when they go down.

 But what goes up must come down.
 The markets have gone up for too long.
 Easy money policies by central bankers around the globe have resulted in the long bull run.
 Easy money cannot, should not, and will not continue for long.

 With many central banks tightening the screws on liquidity, stock markets will give away some or most of the gains.
 Greed and fear are the two stages in the investment cycle, resulting in a boom or a market crash.
 It is my view that the markets are due for correction across the world.
 I am not a stock market expert, and I am just sharing my views as a common man.

 - Bottom fishing

 1. Stay in Cash